lightbug-io/docs/apps/cloud/map/device-view.md

 - Blue: BLE Devices (Paired or unpaired)
 - Orange: Other nearby Lightbugs

-Any events that have occured will be shown on the map as a dot.
+Any events that have occurred will be shown on the map as a dot.

 - Rotation sign (arrows)
 - Drop detection (triangle)